- Two 5-foot by 16-foot welded-wire horse panels

 - These portable feeders can be moved with a side-by-side, making them pretty simple to transport as the herds are moved.

 - Our ranch team found the best way to train your dogs to use the guard dog feeder is to bend back a bottom corner of the door of the galvanized feeder.
 This allows the dog to smell the feed and become interested in pushing the door open.

 - The best way to teach your dogs to use the opening is place them inside the cage to feed, then lock the front and back doors, so they can exit only through the triangular “dog door” opening.
 Be patient until they’re used to the feeder.

 Building the cage:

 NOTE: The photos show the project made with a goat research cage we repurposed, but you can build a new one using 2-inch square pipe and two horse panels.

-- Construct a frame that is 50 inches wide by 96 inches tall by 52 inches high.
+- Construct a frame that is 50 inches wide by 96 inches long by 52 inches high.
 We suggest vertical supports in the middle of each long side.